1. Home

 Signing of requests

-For additional security, you can use signatures for all requests to and from our API.
-The use of signatures is optional.
-However, if a signature is sent, it must be valid.
-When sending requests to our API, you create a signature to send with your data.
-When you receive it, the incoming webhook contains the signature and all the fields you need to create the signature in your application to verify that the two signatures match and that the webhook is correct.
-By means of this signature you can ensure that
+When sending requests to our API, you generate a signature that you send with your data.
+On receipt, the incoming webhook contains the signature and all the fields you need to create the signature in your application in order to check that the two signatures match and that the webhook is therefore correct.

 • the request actually comes from the correct source,